To be considered eligible to join the network, a town must:

 - be located in the island of Ireland

 If you are unsure whether your town had town walls, there are two sources you can check:

-- The book The Walled Towns of Ireland by Avril Thomas (Irish Academic Press, 1992) lists 56 ‘proven’ walled towns and 35 ‘unproven’ examples (where the evidence is minimal).
-Your town must be on one of these lists.
+- The book The Walled Towns of Ireland by Avril Thomas (Irish Academic Press, 1992) lists 56 ‘proven’ walled towns.
+Your town must be on this list.

 - Search the Heritage Council’s Heritage Maps website to find out whether there are town defences recorded for your town.
 ‘Walled Towns of Ireland’ are listed in the Archaeology datasets.